awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

 ## Step 3: Create a function definition and version<a name="stream-manager-cli-create-function-definition"></a>

-In this step, you create a function definition version that references the system `GGStreamManager` Lambda function to enable and configure stream manager on the AWS IoT Greengrass core\.
-The example in this procedure uses default [stream manager](configure-stream-manager.md#stream-manager-parameters)\.
-For this tutorial, you also reference the `TransferStream` Lambda function by alias and define the group\-level configuration\.
-For more information, see [Controlling execution of Greengrass Lambda functions by using group\-specific configuration](lambda-group-config.md)\.
+This step creates a function definition version that references the system `GGStreamManager` Lambda function and your user\-defined `TransferStream` Lambda function\.
+To enable stream manager when you use the AWS IoT Greengrass API, your function definition version must include the `GGStreamManager` function\.

-1. Create a function definition that includes an initial version that contains the system and user\-defined Lambda functions\.
+1. Create a function definition with an initial version that contains the system and user\-defined Lambda functions\.

-   The following example uses default stream manager settings\.
-To configure custom settings, you define environment variables for corresponding stream manager parameters\.
-For an example, see [To enable, disable, or configure stream manager settings \(CLI\)](configure-stream-manager.md#enable-stream-manager-cli)\.
-AWS IoT Greengrass uses default values for parameters that are omitted\. `MemorySize` should be at least `128000`\. `Pinned` must be set to `true`\.
+   The following definition version enables stream manager with default [parameter settings](configure-stream-manager.md)\.
+To configure custom settings, you must define environment variables for corresponding stream manager parameters\.
+For an example, see [To enable, disable, or configure stream manager \(CLI\)](configure-stream-manager.md#enable-stream-manager-cli)\.
+AWS IoT Greengrass uses default settings for parameters that are omitted\. `MemorySize` should be at least `128000`\. `Pinned` must be set to `true`\.
 **Note**
 <a name="long-lived-lambda"></a>A *long\-lived* \(or *pinned*\) Lambda function starts automatically after AWS IoT Greengrass starts and keeps running in its own container\.
 This is in contrast to an *on\-demand* Lambda function, which starts when invoked and stops when there are no tasks left to execute\.
 For more information, see [Lifecycle configuration for Greengrass Lambda functions](lambda-functions.md#lambda-lifecycle)\.
    + Replace *arbitrary\-function\-id* with a name for the function, such as **stream\-manager**\.